cheevs/vanity-number/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.

+## Requirements for installation
+* docker - used by the `NodeJsFunction` for bundling the lambda
 ## Useful commands

  * `npm run test`         perform the jest unit tests